 Call our wildlife field services technician with questions or fill out this form to request a phone consultation and/or site visit:

 Did you know?
-There are no pest control companies in Central Oregon that only offer humane expulsion options.
+There are no pest control companies in Central Oregon that exclusively offer non-lethal, humane exclusion options.
 If a predatory animal, like a raccoon, skunk or beaver, is removed - it must be euthanized.
 Trapping, removal and euthanasia from local pest control companies cost upwards of $300 per animal, and it is not a permanent solution.

 General Protocols to Prevent Conflict with Wildlife